In conversation with Audley’s founder, Craig Burkinshaw

 8. What are the top travel experiences you’ve had while working with Audley?

-In the last few years I've been on repeated trips to Rajasthan, the Ecuadorian Amazon and Kenya to visit and advise a development organisation working in these areas called Free The Children.
+In the last few years I've been on repeated trips to Rajasthan, the Ecuadorian Amazon and Kenya to visit and advise a development organization working in these areas called Free The Children.
 They have lodges in beautiful locations where you can stay and see first-hand the work that they are doing to improve education, agriculture and health in rural villages.
 This offers travelers a real insight into day-to-day life that is deeply fascinating, authentic and educational.

 Many clients over the years have asked me where to go and what to do to get a more in depth look at life in these places.
 This is the answer.
 Ask about travel to Araveli (Rajasthan), Bogani (East Africa) and Minga (Ecuadorian Amazon) lodges if you are interested.
 My first safari in Southern Africa, many years ago now, also stands out.
 Seeing the vast plains and incredible wildlife of Africa is something that will stay with me forever.